GraphicalGiant/Impact-Angle-Constrained-3D-Guidance-Law/README.md

 * Applicable for **UAV guidance**, **autonomous navigation**, and **missile interception**
 * Geometric and vector-based modeling for improved clarity and performance

+##To run the file:
+You need to have a MATLAB environment; the Geometric_3D files contain the initial values and all the functions required to calculate the circle's center and waypoints.